ncatlab/nlab-content/pages/2/9/3/0/392/content.md

 * A [[planar ternary ring]] is not a [[ring]].
 A general ring is not a planar ternary ring either; their "intersection" is the class of [[division rings]].

 Some adjectives are almost universally used as "red herring adjectives," i.e. placing that adjective in front of something makes it *more* general in some way.
-Some red herring adjectives almost always have the same meaning, such as "pseudo" and "lax," but others, such as "weak," have different meanings in different contexts.
+Some red herring adjectives almost always have the same meaning, such as "pseudo" and "lax", but others, such as "weak", have different meanings in different contexts.

 * A [[weak factorization system]] is not a factorization system, as originally defined, but rather the reverse.
-This has led some people to the use of [[orthogonal factorization system]] in place of the classical term "factorization system."
+This has led some people to the use of [[orthogonal factorization system]] in place of the classical term "factorization system".

 * A [[weak limit]] is not a [[limit]] in a similar way: it satisfies only existence but not uniqueness.